John Snow (cricketer): Overbowling concerns

 In 1967, Snow jarred his back while bowling against India in the Edgbaston Test.
 X-rays found that he had a sacroiliac joint abnormality which had become inflamed and that the only cure was traction and complete rest.

 As a result, he became insistent that he must not be "overbowled", as he put it in his autobiography.
 He contended that he and his contemporaries Andy Roberts and Dennis Lillee all had their effectiveness reduced because of that.
 Snow himself usually bowled only fast-medium in run-of-the-mill county and tour games, saving his fastest pace for Test Matches and whenever the mood took him on the quick wickets at Hove.
 Snow said in a 2020 interview with The Hindu that mental preparation was important before a big match to stop the pressure taking its toll.

 Other cricket views

 Late in 1976, Snow caused controversy by wearing illegal advertising on his cricket clothing, and more when he published his autobiography Cricket Rebel, which was highly critical of the administration by Sussex and MCC.
 Snow called for better playing conditions, improved pay, four-day county matches and international umpires.

 Helping other bowlers

 Snow was generous in helping other bowlers.
-He coached Imran Khan, who was his team mate at Sussex, and remodelled his action so that he could bowl fast (a similar change to the one Snow had himself undergone).
+He coached Imran Khan, who was his teammate at Sussex, and remodelled his action so that he could bowl fast (a similar change to the one Snow had himself undergone).
 He also helped Dennis Lillee to bowl leg cutters.